yangh567/level4-project/template/timelog.md

 ## week 4

 ## 19 oct 2020 Monday
-* *5 hours* reading articles about the cancer classification and tr to understand what pattern are used to classify the tumors
+* *5 hours* reading articles about the cancer classification and try to understand what pattern are used to classify the tumors
 * *5 minutes* writing timelog

 ## 20 oct 2020 Tuesday